-I practice out of two locations: Stouffville Natural Health Clinic (Stouffville) and Body In Tune (Liberty Village, Toronto), I have also worked with Toronto AcuBirthing and at West End Mamas to provide acupuncture and Chinese medicine to support pregnancy and ease the transition from pregnancy to parenthood.
+I practice out of Stouffville Natural Health Clinic (Stouffville) and Aurora Prime Physiotherapy (Aurora) in Ontario, Canada).
+I have also worked with Toronto AcuBirthing and at West End Mamas to provide acupuncture and Chinese medicine to support pregnancy and ease the transition from pregnancy to parenthood.

 I attended Eight Branches Academy of Eastern Medicine earning an Acupuncture and Moxibustion Diploma in 2015.
 My previous education was a B.Sc.(Honours) in Nutritional Sciences from University of Toronto and a M.Sc. in Human Nutrition at McGill University.
 Work experience in nutrition and agriculture has taken me to the Canadian Arctic, East Africa and Latin America.
 I am passionate about having a positive relationship with food and leading a balanced lifestyle, and I bring this mindset to each acupuncture treatment.

 I am an avid paddler, love spending time outdoors and am mom to an energetic toddler.

 My contact and booking information is here.
 I look forward to hearing from you!